ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 The FIS operates an HTTP API with these endpoints:
 1. `POST /secrets`: Accept a new file secret for deposition in the EKSS
    - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
-     - Token is should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - Token should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
      - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
 The inner token certifies that the request was indeed sent from the given Data Hub.
      - Inner token, signed by the Data Hub private key, contains the file ID
    - Request body must contain the associated file ID and a file secret encrypted with the GHGA central public key